Hitting time for Bessel processes - walk on moving spheres algorithm (WoMS): Hitting time for Bessel processes

-\end{thm} \begin{thm} As $\varepsilon$ goes to zero, $\Xi_{N^\varepsilon}$ converges in distribution towards $\tau$ defined by \eqref{def:tau-line} (with cumulative distribution function $F$), which is almost surely finite.
+\end{thmm} \begin{thmm} As $\varepsilon$ goes to zero, $\Xi_{N^\varepsilon}$ converges in distribution toward $\tau$ defined by \eqref{deftau-line} (with cumulative distribution function $F$), which is almost surely finite.
 Moreover, for any $\alpha>0$ small enough,

-where $F^\eps(t):=\mathbb{P}(\Xi_{N^\eps}\le t)$. \end{thm} \emph{Proof of Theorem \ref{thm:algo:line}}.\\ The proof is based mainly on arguments already presented in Theorem \ref{thm:algo}.
-So we let the details of the proof to the reader and focus our attention to the main ideas.\\ {\bf (1)} The process $(\Xi_n, \chi(n))$ is a homogeneous Markov chain and the associated operator is given by
+where $F^\eps(t):=\mathbb{P}(\Xi_{N^\eps}\le t)$. \end{thmm} \begin{pf*}{Proof of Theorem \ref{thmalgoline}} The proof is based mainly on arguments already presented in Theorem \ref {thmalgo}.
+So we let the details of the proof to the reader and focus our attention to the main ideas.